Who We Are

 For further infomation please see http://www.worthabbeyparish.co.uk/

 The church manages and uses Sharpthorne Church Hall in Station road which is available for hire as well as being used for PCC meetings, worship and church events.

 The Village School

 West Hoathly primary school is a Church of England Voluntary Controlled School.
 The PCC nominates a ‘Foundation Governor’ to serve on the school’s governing body and the Church seeks to play an active role in the life of the school.
-Annual highlights include the school’s Harvest festival and the Leavers’ service in church. http://www.westhoathlyschool.co.uk/
+Annual highlights include the marking of key days in the Church year such as Ash Wednesday, Easter and Pentecost, plus the school’s Harvest festival and the Leavers’ service in church.
+Our Vicar also leads a weekly act of worship in the school. http://www.westhoathlyschool.co.uk/